How to Get on Spotify Playlists in 2026 Without the “Payola”

 1. Collaborative Filtering: The User Playlist Network

-As an artist, you should reguarly inspect you Spotify profiles “Fans Also Like” section.
-Look at which artists share your audience.
+Check your “Fans Also Like” section regularly.
+Those artists are your algorithmic peers, where audiences overlap.
 Then target playlists that feature those artists.
 Not massive playlists with 100K passive followers who never hit save.
 Small, well curated playlists where people actually engage.

 Data suggests that 10 placements on engaged playlists will trigger more algorithmic recommendations than one placement on a huge but passive list.
 Because the algorithm cares massively about what happens after the initial placement as in, saves, adds, and replays.